 How will my donated items be stored?

-As the aim of any museum collection is to preserve artefacts for posterity, we endeavour to uphold the highest museum standards in collections care.
-Objects are carefully housed in acid-free boxes or custom enclosures, and stored in temperature and humidity-controlled environments.
+As the aim of any museum collection is to preserve artefacts for posterity, we work to internationally-recognised museum standards and objects are carefully and securely housed in acid-free boxes or custom enclosures.
 Access to collection stores is strictly controlled to ensure long-term security and preservation of items.